salkinium/calirona/README.md

 If the robot detected an invalid state during any of the actions, it will stop moving and blink an error led.

 **Press the STOP button anytime to stop the robot from moving!**
-You may press the STOP button an longer time to reset the robot.
+Pressing the STOP button for a longer time resets the robot.

 ## Organization